Theoretical analysis and numerical solution to a vector equation $Ax-\|x\|_1x=b$: Theoretical analysis

 For any $0\le \mu \le 1-\|a\|_{\w}$, we get $2-\|a\|_{\w} -\mu \geq 1> \|a\|_{\w}$.
 It follows that $A-\mu I = (2-\|a\|_{\w}-\mu )I - T_n(a)$ is an invertible $M$-matrix, so that the function $f(\mu)$ is well defined.

-The function $f$ defined in \eqref{eq:f} plays crucial roles in the analysis of the existence and uniqueness of the solution to equation \eqref{eq:equation1}.
+The function $f$ defined in \eqref{eq:f} plays a crucial role in the analysis of the existence and uniqueness of the solution to equation \eqref{eq:equation1}.
 We first show that it has a unique fixed point in the interval $[0,1-\|a\|_{\w}]$.